 Many seniors carry group insurance through an employer or a spouse’s employer.
 If you need medical services, which pays first?
 Different group plans are called payers.
 You will have a primary payer and a secondary one.
 Which pays first and which pays second depends on how many employees an employer has, retired or still working, and whether or not you are covered under a spouse’s plan.

-For companies with over 20 employees, group health coverage typically pays before Medicare.
+For companies with over 20 employees, group coverage typically pays before Medicare.
 If you are over 65, have Medicare, and are enrolled in coverage through work, your group plan usually pays first.
-When employer benefits do not cover the entire cost of medical care, the balance is sent to Medicare.
+When employer benefits do not cover the entire cost of care, the balance is sent to Medicare.
 Your out-of-pocket costs will vary based on how much of the remaining balance Medicare pays.

 20 or Fewer Employees

 If you receive your benefits through an employer with less than 20 employees, Medicare typically pays first.
 However, there are instances where your group coverage might pay first if your employer joined with other employers to form a multi-employer plan, and at least one in the group has 20 or more employees, then group coverage pays first.

 if you are retired and receiving coverage through a former employer, Medicare pays first and the group pays second.
 However, if you are retired, but your spouse is not retired and you are covered under that policy with 20 or more employees, the group pays first and Medicare pays second.